 - Large expenses or purchases

 In most cases, you can refresh your credit limit by paying only the interest on the amount you borrowed.
 You are able to borrow up to the agreed-upon limit as many times as you like, as long as you’ve refreshed the credit limit.
-After the draw period, you’ll need to pay off the outstanding balance on your HELOC, including any remaining interest, before you can take out another one.
+With Smart Equity there is no draw period to exit and no outstanding line to settle before you can borrow again; repayment begins after closing on a fixed schedule at a locked rate.

 What Affects HELOC Rates in Alabama?